 Potential Pollutant Source Pollutants of Concern Visual Observations Contamination Potential Fueling operations Jet fuel, fuel additives, oils, lubricants, heavy metals No evidence of staining or discharges on the ramp.
 SCMs to control potential releases are continually evaluated for effectiveness.
 Fueling is conducted by the Colorado Springs Municipal Airport.
 Medium Aircraft servicing Oils, hydraulic fluid, fuel, lavatory waste No evidence of staining or discharges on the ramp.
 Medium Equipment (loading/unloading) Oils, hydraulic fluid, fuel Leaks or spills are addressed promptly from any vehicles or equipment on-site.
 Low Ground Support Equipment (GSE) (storage, maintenance, washing) Oils, hydraulic fluid, fuel, metals, TSS Leaks or spills are addressed promptly.
 Drip pans are utilized as necessary.
 Maintenance and storage is indoors wherever possible.
 Washing occurs on the designated washrack outfitted with an oil water separator that discharges to the sanitary sewer.
+Low

-Low fuel or under cover on secondary containment to minimize the potential for spills.
+POL Storage Oil and Grease, TPH, fuel POL is stored indoors or under cover on secondary containment to minimize the potential for spills.
 Spill kits are available if needed.
-POL Storage S . secondary containment to minimize the potential for spills.
-Spill kits are available if Medium -- ------------- ----- --- --------
+Medium --------------------------------------- --- --------